G-gerbes, principal 2-group bundles and characteristic classes: Universal characteristic maps and Dixmier--Douady classes

-\begin{rmk} When the group $G$ is abelian, then $\tgm/Z(G)=\gm$, $\Gammatilde'=\tgm$ and the projection map $\mfg\xto{\pr}\mfzg=\mfg$ is the identity.
-In particular, when $G=S^1$, the Dixmier-Douady class given by Proposition~\ref{P:DDcent} coincides with the Dixmier-Douady class defined in~\cite{BehrendXu}. \end{rmk} \comment{Maybe we shall have a Proposition on naturality etc... of DD classes ?}
+\begin{remark} When the group $G$ is abelian, then $\tgm/Z(G)=\gm$, $\tgm'=\tgm$ and the projection map $\mfg\xto{\pr}\mfzg=\mfg$ is the identity.
+In particular, when $G=S^1$, the Dixmier--Douady class given by Proposition~\ref{P:DDcent} coincides with the Dixmier--Douady class defined in~\cite{BehrendXu}. \end{remark}